 Changes in U.S. laws, agreements and policies governing foreign trade in the territories and countries where our customers do business could negatively impact such customers' businesses and adversely affect our operating results.
 A number of our customers, particularly U.S.-based livestock producers, benefit from free trade agreements such as the North American Free Trade Agreement (NAFTA).
-The U.S., Canada and Mexico reached an agreement to replace NAFTA with the United States-Mexico-Canada Agreement (USMCA).
-Most provisions of the USMCA will not begin until all governments ratify the USMCA.
-These new provisions, as well as any other changes to international trade agreements or policies could harm our customers, and as a result, negatively impact our financial condition and results of operations.
+The current President of the United States has initiated negotiations with Canada and Mexico aimed at re-negotiating the terms of NAFTA.
+Efforts by the United States to withdraw from or materially modify NAFTA or other international trade agreements to which it is a party could harm our customers, and as a result, negatively impact our financial condition and results of operations.